rui314/chibicc/README.md

 1.0.5 Fixing assembler error on larger than 32-bit bitfields (issue #65) by GabrielRavier.
 Fixing bitfield validation by zamfofex (issue #28).
 Replacing memcmp by strncmp (issue #48) by math4tots.
 Fixing empty structs as one-byte object (issue #36) by edubart.

 1.0.6 Anonymously named bitfield member segfaults compiler (issue #31).
 Fixing anonymous union field (issue #45) by zamfofex.
 Fixing wrong size of string initialized by braces (issue #80) by zamfofex.

+1.0.7 Internal error when initializing array of long with string literals (issue #72) by GabrielRavier.
+Fixing postfix tails on compound literals (issue #47) by zamfofex.
+Trying to fix nested designators error(issue #62).
+Fixing Using goto inside statement expressions gives an error (issue #37) by zamfofex.
+Fixing function type parameter without identifier errs (issue #63) by zamfofex.